brook-g/effective-octo-goggles/_posts/2024-05-22-Burning-Out.md

 ---
 layout: post
-subtitle: the sacrificial pursuit of more
+subtitle: a sacrificial pursuit of more
 ---

 He keeps telling himself to maintain.
 To not let his fiery passions consume him.
 He keeps telling himself to remain on fire without being consumed.

 But he simply refuses to listen.